Paying Off Debt After a Car Repossession

 Sometimes, if you can prove that you are in dire financial straits, the lender might agree to settle for a percentage of what you owe them.

-If you choose this option and can come to an agreement, you will likely need to pay off the full amount of the settlement immediately.
-There can be tax consequences if you choose this option, so you should consult with an attorney rather than going it alone.
+If you and your lender agree to your paying only a percentage of the remaining balance due, you will likely need to pay off the full amount of the settlement immediately.
+There can be tax consequences if you choose this option, so you should consult with an attorney or a tax accountant rather than going it alone.

 Best Options to Pay Off Debt After Car Repossession

 To recap, there are several options you can take to pay off your debt, and the best one for you will depend on your financial situation.

 The best option for your credit score is going to be to make a lump sum payment for the total amount or to set up a payment plan with the lender.
 Ask a family member for a loan, sell things around the house, or pick up a side job to try to fill the gap.
 Doing so won’t make your credit score immediately recover from the hit it took by having a repossession on record, but it will undoubtedly help you get on the road to getting back on sound financial footing faster than the other methods will.